Labrador Retriever Colors: An Illustrated Guide

 Know Your Lab Colors!

 I’m going to explain the genetic code that controls Labrador color inheritance.
 And I’ll answer your questions about what puppy colors to expect when Labradors mate.
-I’ll try and keep it as simple as I can!
+My aim is to try to keep it as simple as I can!
 Understanding how a Labrador’s coat color is inherited starts with understanding how the three basic colors are passed on from one generation to the next.
-So we’ll tackle that first.
+So I will tackle that first.

 Original Labrador Retriever Color